-Customer satisfaction, in fact, is a driving factor for supply chains on how to overcome top logistics challenges.
+Customer satisfaction is a driving factor for supply chains on how to overcome top logistics challenges.
 Emerging courier services are emphasizing faster delivery speeds to gain an edge over traditional competitors.
-Here are the top 3 logistics challenges in the next few years as many supply chain leaders move toward smart technology to improve agility and accuracy.
+Here are the top 3 logistics challenges in the next few years as many supply chain leaders move toward intelligent technology to improve agility and accuracy.

-Supply chain managers and consultants can command six-figure salaries, which is why it's important for logistics firms to be selective on who they hire.
-It's important to hire leaders with experience, but also knowledge of the changing paradigm toward digital transformation.
-Suppliers must also invest in the appropriate smart technology that will easily integrate with future technology.
-The key is to make the supply chain visible to all suppliers, which allows managers to monitor real-time inventory and delivery tracking.
+Supply chain managers and consultants can command six-figure salaries, which is why logistics firms must be selective on who they hire.
+It's important to hire leaders with experience but also knowledge of the changing paradigm toward digital transformation.
+Suppliers must also invest in the appropriate innovative technology that will easily integrate with future technology.
+The key is to make the supply chain visible to all suppliers, allowing managers to monitor real-time inventory and delivery tracking.

 Keeping costs under control will be part of the financial challenges for logistics firms through the pandemic and its aftermath.
-Finding ways to reduce transportation costs is an ongoing endeavor for the logistics industry so that more of the budget can be devoted to new technology.
-Part of the solution to meeting these financial challenges involves developing strong risk management strategies.
+Finding ways to reduce transportation costs is an ongoing endeavor for the logistics industry to be devoted to new technology.
+Part of the solution to meeting these financial challenges involves developing robust risk management strategies.

 Some of the technologies that suppliers should consider investing in during the 2020s include alternative (artificial) intelligence (AI) software, robotics, 5G wireless connectivity, delivery drones, and omnipresent IoT devices with sensors that track data in real-time.

-The use of thousands of sensors to collect a wealth of data must be managed by both humans and automation.
-Since no human is capable of absorbing and disseminating that much information, the help of machine learning software will save time and money sifting through data to find meaningful patterns.
-Big data is a double-edged sword in the sense it can be both valuable and costly.
-While machines can help speed up recommendations on decisions, human analysts will still be needed for certain crucial decisions that computers can't make.
+Humans and automation must manage the use of thousands of sensors to collect a wealth of data.
+Since no human can absorb and disseminate that much information, the help of machine learning software will save time and money sifting through data to find meaningful patterns.
+Big data is a double-edged sword in a sense it can be both valuable and costly.
+While machines can help speed up recommendations on decisions, human analysts will still need certain crucial decisions that computers can't make.